CreativeInquiry/PEmbroider/API.md

 ### `void quinticVertex(float x1, float y1, float x2, float y2, float x3, float y3, float x4, float y4, float x5, float y5)`
 ```
 Add a quintic bezier vertex to the current polygon/polyline.
-This must be preceded by
+This must be preceded by beginShape() and at least a vertex()
 ```
 |parameter|description|
 |---|---|